 The image seen in the Sound Test mode is a recreation of a scene from "Famicom Mukashibanashi YÅ«yÅ«ki", a text-based adventure game for the Famicom Disk System by Nintendo EAD.

 In the Japanese version of the game, the character Chao (from the Japan-only game, YÅ«yÅ«ki) can be found in a bag that is guarded by a mid-boss.
 She can only be found in the bag if the player already has the corresponding animal friend.
 She has a very low chance of showing up, and when she does, she gives you an extra life and adds 1% to the game's completion, making it necessary to find her to get 100% completion.
-She is replaced by Blob in the international versions.
+She is replaced by Gooey in the international versions.